Myndex/SAPC-APCA/documentation/APCAeasyIntro.md

 ### Lightness contrast (Lc)

 APCA generates a lightness contrast value for a minimum font weight, size, and color pair.
 This value is uniform to lightness/darkness perception.
 Regardless of how light or dark the two colors are, a given contrast value is visually consistent.
-Thus, $`Lc\ 60`$ represents the same perceived contrast, for the range of available colors.
+Thus, **_Lc 60_** represents the same perceived contrast, for the range of available colors.

 This is absolutely not the case with WCAG&nbsp;2.x, which far overstates contrast for dark colors.
 The WCAG 4.5:1 ratio can be functionally unreadable when a color is near black.
 As a result, WCAG&nbsp;2.x contrast cannot provide useful guidance when designing "dark mode".
 This deficiency also creates problems for color vision deficiency (sometimes called colorblind).

-The APCA lightness contrast value $`(Lc)`$ is perceptually uniform.
-The $`Lc`$ value has a direct relationship to the spatial contrast sensitivity curve.
+The APCA lightness contrast value **_(Lc)_** is perceptually uniform.
+The **_Lc_** value has a direct relationship to the spatial contrast sensitivity curve.
 Halving or doubling the APCA value relates to a similar change in perceived contrast.
 There is a subtle weighting for higher contrasts with smaller, thinner fonts.
 There is also a mild contrast boost for very dark colors, to offset common ambient lighting.

 ### Different Uses, Different Contrasts

 The APCA Readability Criteria has a basic set of levels, related to use cases.
-For instance, $`Lc\ 90`$ is preferred and $`Lc 75`$ is the minimum for body text.
+For instance, **_Lc 90_** is preferred and **_Lc 75_** is the minimum for body text.
 This makes it easy to use APCA, very much like WCAG guideline 1.4.3 for ease of use.

 APCA also has an optional lookup table, associating font weight to the contrast value.
 The lookup tables allow for greater accuracy and thus greater flexibility in design.

 ### Failing Pass/Fail

 One lesson learned, is a strict pass/fail with a blanket contrast ratio is not instructive as a guideline.
 The lack of uniformity leads to forced thresholds, serving neither user nor designer.
-In fact, user needs when it comes to contrast are often conflicting---what is good for one can be harmful to another.
+In fact, user needs when it comes to contrast are often conflicting—what is good for one can be harmful to another.
 This is even true of font size and weight.

 This points to the importance of real user personalization.
 Today, the automated technology for personalization is in its infancy.
 The introduction of perceptual uniformity in color and contrast serves an automated workflow.
 APCA's uniformity, spatial awareness, and polarity sensitivity, combine to serve automated workflows.